Some posts contain compensated links. Please read this disclaimer for more info.

 This is one of Bulgaria’s most exciting cities, drawing in many tourists with its impressive architecture, castles, museums and historic sites.
 Especially history lovers will have a field day in this centuries-old city in north-central Bulgaria.

 Bulgaria has a few great cities, most notably the capital city Sofia and Plovdiv.
 Veliko Tarnovo, however, is right up there.
-Its Old Town, medieval architecture, as well as beautiful natural scenery, make it one of the top Bulgaria cities to visit.
+Its Old Town, medieval architecture, as well as beautiful natural scenery and accommodation choices for every budget make it one of the top Bulgaria cities to visit.

 Where Is Veliko Tarnovo?